WFP at a Glance

 Digital innovation

-New technologies and innovation help drive WFP’s work to achieve zero hunger.
+New innovation and technology help drive WFP’s work to achieve zero hunger.
 WFP’s Munich-based Innovation Accelerator sources new ideas, pilots projects and implements high-impact innovations, by connecting them with WFP’s global network and field operations.

 UNHAS